LumaPictures/pymel/maintenance/README.md

   - make sure environment is clean and that you have the default set of user prefs.

-  - delete existing cache for version you wish to rebuild
+  - delete existing caches for the version you wish to rebuild

   - ensure that the CommandsPython, API, and Nodes doc subdirectories are installed. these go in `docs/Maya20XX/en_US/`